 INSTEAD: Be patient, stretch straight.
 It looks like you're not as flexible but trust me when we say: you're ten steps ahead of a wonky stretcher!

-5. YOU'RE STRETCHING COLD
+5. YOU'RE ONLY PASSIVE STRETCHING

-7. YOU'RE ONLY PRACTICING SKILLS
+6. YOU'RE ONLY PRACTICING YOUR SKILLS

 You're so focused on "showcasing" your skills that you forget to develop your flexibility.
 Many poses or skills you find in gymnastics, martial arts, dance or yoga are not a tool to build your flexibility.
 They are a DEMONSTRATION of the flexibility you currently have.